edwardcallow/tesco-jargon/t.md

 #### Town meeting
 A conference that brings all Tesco senior managers together for a business update.
 Usually once a year in May.

+#### TPXid
+Universal login details for managers which also acts as an email address.

 #### Tractor unit
 The front of a lorry which tows the trailer.